 8. How can I prepare?

 Undergraduates studying a STEM related degree can apply for paid internships at MI5.
 If successful, you’ll work in corporate IT or the department responsible for covert technical ops.
+If you feel like you need more experience before starting the MI5 internships, check out our IT/Data related jobs.

 If you’d rather work in an investigative role, try MI5’s 15 minute online challenge.
 Aimed at helping you to decide whether you’re cut out to be an Intelligence Officer, the test assesses your use of information and your analytical skills.